LittleBigSalino/Jon.WPF.NetCore/README.md

 Refer to the WatermarkTextBox Control Specification for more details, including properties, events, and customization options.

-### 5. ColorPicker
+### 5### 5.
+ColorPicker

 A ColorPicker control that allows users to choose a color from a color palette or define custom colors using RGB, HSL, or HEX values.
-This control provides an intuitive user interfacefor selecting colors.
+This control provides an intuitive user interface for selecting colors.

 Refer to the ColorPicker Control Specification for more details, including properties, data binding, and customization options.